Skip to main content

 From inception, days after the racist May 14, 2022 shooting in Buffalo, the show has tasked itself to be a champion for social equity and justice.
 Moving forward we will continue to feature voices from all parts of our shared community to celebrate our individual differences as well as the commonalities.

-The show is broadcast live on air from 10am to 11am Monday through Thursday, and airs again weekdays at 9pm as well as Sundays at 6pm on WBFO.
+The show is broadcast live on air from 10am to 11am Monday through Thursday, and airs again on Sundays at 6pm on WBFO.
 It is also available digitally through WBFO’s website, apps, and as a podcast.

 WBFO The Bridge Celebrates Black History Month

-WBFO the Bridge celebrates Black artists in contemporary music year-round but honors them during Black History Month in February in special ways in our programming, on social media, and on our website.
-To kickoff Black History Month February 2- 4 The Bridge will showcase artists who have helped to build the station.
+WBFO the Bridge celebrates Black artists in contemporary music year-round, but honors them during Black History Month in February in special ways.
+To kickoff Black History Month February 1-3, The Bridge will showcase Black artists at the top of the hour.
 Throughout the month The Bridge will feature artists in Alternative, Folk, Pop, Hip Hop and other genres who continue to break down barriers in the music world.
 The Bridge will even have some special announcements regarding performances in the Buffalo and Toronto areas.
 The Bridge will also highlight artists in Buffalo in collaboration with WBFO.

 PBS LearningMedia - PBS’ online destination for educators and students - offers a range of curriculum-targeted resources that support lessons on black history and spotlight the leaders, thinkers, and innovators that helped shape our nation’s history.
 Through lesson plans, videos, discussion questions, and digitized primary sources, PBS LearningMedia helps teachers to inspire curiosity in their classrooms and strengthen students’ personal connection to black history and culture.
 Featured resources illuminate the lives of figures like Harriet Tubman, Jesse Owens, and Rosa Parks and delve into key themes relevant to the Civil Rights Movement.
 Offerings include The Niagara Movement Collection from WNED PBS, a Black History Month Collection from Georgia Public Broadcasting that addresses civil rights and cultural history; "The African Americans: Many Rivers to Cross,” which features content from Henry Louis Gates, Jr.’s series; "Basic Black," a WGBH series that highlights stories by and about African Americans; and several collections on the Civil Rights Movement.
 Youth Stand Up is a multimedia digital civic action curriculum designed to inspire, equip, and empower middle school students to become changemakers.